GunnarMorrigan/mqrstt/README.md

 </div>

+## Features
+  - MQTT v5
+  - Retransmission
+  - Runtime agnostic
+  - Lean
+  - Keep alive depends on actual communication

+### To do
+  - Enforce size of outbound messages (e.g. Publish)
+  - Sync API
+  - More testing
+  - More documentation
+  - Remove logging calls or move all to test flag

 ## Examples

 You want to reconnect (with a new stream) after the network encountered an error or a disconnect took place!